Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/Facility AI windows.md

 # Space management

-The AI overlay builder grants you 10.000 characters of XML, and if you're looking to create large screens, this can be a limitation, so here are a few tips to make your window building experience as pleasent as possible.
+The AI overlay builder grants you 10.000 characters of XML, and if you're looking to create complex windows, this can be a limitation, so here are a few tips to make your window building experience as pleasent as possible.

+## Use containers